 We aim to encourage pupils to use their problem solving skills through logical thinking and transfer these skills to other aspects of their lives.
-We also aim to develop their resilience through encouraging students to keep trying until they find the solution.
+We also aim to develop their resilience by encouraging students to keep trying until they find the solution.

 Key Stage 4

-The course consists of two units both of which are assessed but written exams at the end of Year 11.
+The course consists of two units both of which are assessed by written exams at the end of Year 11.
 Pupils learn how computers function, the impact of computers on society and develop their programming knowledge.

 Specification for the course can be found here .